adavuruku/my-ci-cd-class/notes/interview/java/java_int.md

 ### 1. Immutability of Strings

 - **String Immutability**: In Java, `String` objects are immutable, meaning once a `String` object is created, its value cannot be changed.
 However, during its lifecycle, `String` objects can be stored in the string pool, and they can also reside in memory as ordinary objects.
-If you
- Cre what god Almighty ?
-Can So Palest what unto

  ####